TSP2185/Entra/README.md

 Before diving into specifics, consider the following overarching best practices applicable to any naming convention:

 *   **Consistency:** Maintain uniformity across all names to avoid confusion.
 Use the same structure, separators, and terminology throughout.
-*   **Descriptive Names:** Ensure names are self-explanatory, reflecting the policy�s purpose, scope, and target audience.
+*   **Descriptive Names:** Ensure names are self-explanatory, reflecting the policy's purpose, scope, and target audience.
 *   **Scalability:** Design names that can accommodate future expansions without requiring major overhauls.
 *   **Avoid Special Characters:** Use alphanumeric characters and standardized separators (e.g., hyphens, underscores) to prevent issues with parsing or integrations.
 *   **Length Consideration:** Keep names concise yet descriptive.
 Overly long names can become cumbersome and harder to manage.